-Additionally, in our humanity we will often surround ourselves with people who are enough like ourselves, that is, who hold to the same views we hold to, or with whom we have a deep enough history, and we call that unity.
-This is in fact a kind of false unity and we must not settle for this as a substitute for the Biblical experience that the Lord wants us to have.
-Jesus said (and I will take the liberty to paraphrase this) “if you only love the people who love you, what have you really done?”
+Often, we go through the motions of taking communion or breaking bread with brothers and sisters when it is little more than a ceremony or religious tradition.
+We must break away from empty religious tradition in order to experience the life of the Spirit of God!
+Additionally, in our humanity we will often surround ourselves with people who are enough like ourselves, who hold the same views we hold to, or with whom we have a deep enough natural history, and we then refer to that as unity.
+This is, in fact, a kind of false unity.
+We must not settle for this as a substitute for the Biblical reality that the Lord wants us to walk in.
+Jesus said (and I will take the liberty to paraphrase this), “If you only love the people who love you, what have you really done?”
 He said, “Even the Gentiles do this.”
-Again I want to take a little liberty and say, I think what Jesus means is that you don’t even need God in your life to do this kind of “love” or “unity.”
-Even a lost person will love people who in turn love them (Matthew 5:46-47).
+Again, I want to take a little liberty here and say that I think what Jesus means is that you do not even need God in your life to do this kind of “love” or “unity.”
+Even a lost person will love people who, in turn, loves them.

-Father, I ask for the spirit of wisdom and revelation in the knowledge of Jesus to fall on my brothers and sisters now.
-I ask you Lord to forgive us for building up walled cities.
-Forgive us Lord for closing ourselves off from the beautiful body of Christ and for thinking of ourselves as larger than, and more self-sufficient than, we really are.
-I know that you give grace to the humble, so as we are now humbling ourselves before You, we are simultaneously receiving an impartation of Your grace.
-Thank you for the grace to embrace our neighbor, our brother, our sister.
+“Father, I ask for the spirit of wisdom and revelation in the knowledge of Jesus to be infused into my brothers and sisters now.
+I ask You, Lord, to forgive us for building up walled cities.
+Forgive us, Lord, for closing ourselves off from the beautiful Body of Christ and for thinking of ourselves as larger and more self-sufficient than we really are.
+I know that You give grace to the humble, so as we are now humbling ourselves, we are simultaneously receiving an impartation of Your grace.
+Thank You for the grace to embrace that particular and practical alignment and positioning in the Body of Christ that You have ordained for each of us.
+Thank You for the grace for each of us to be able to recognize our spiritual father.
+Thank You for the grace to recognize our brother, our sister, and who is our next-door neighbor in the larger family of God.
 Help us grow in this Lord until we understand and have experienced the one new man!
-Thank you Jesus for being our Passover Lamb!
-Thank you Holy Spirit for showing us today that our house is too little for the Lamb.
-Thank you Father for receiving us and giving us abundant security in Your love so that we can receive others that are even different from ourselves.
-Beginning today, we take the Lamb in a different way—so now show us what the practical steps are so that we can walk in obedience to this new view.
-In Jesus’ name, amen!!
+Thank You, Jesus, for being our Passover Lamb!
+Thank You, Holy Spirit, for showing us today that our house is too little for the Lamb.
+Thank You, Father, for receiving us and giving us abundant security in Your love so that we can receive others that are even different from ourselves.
+Today we take the Lamb in a different way, so show us what the practical steps are so that we can walk in obedience to this new view.
+In Jesus’ name we pray, amen!!”